lukegronert/financial-app/README.md

 - Optimize the UI for desktop view
 - Find an API to fetch company logos
 - Create a way to share specific financial instrument details through social media, rather than just sharing the application
+- Add options for notification bell and hamburger menu on Sign Up/Sign In screen